 What is audio editing software?

-Common features of audio editing software
+What are some common features of audio editing software?

 Key considerations when purchasing audio editing software